 Welcome New B.F.A.
 Students

-To prepare for our first meeting make sure you carefully review the first-year informational links on this page that are specifically designed to acquaint you with our program and college.
-It is in this information that you will find specifics about first-year studios and classes, computer and software recommendations, and other important information.
+To prepare for our first meeting, make sure you carefully review the first-year informational links on this page that are specifically designed to acquaint you with our program and college.
+It is in this information that you will find details about first-year studios and classes, computer and software recommendations, and other important information.

 All first-year B.F.A. students will enroll in the following classes, totaling a minimum of 16 academic credits, plus 1 non-academic physical education (PE) credit, in the fall semester:

 - ART 2103 First-Year Studio Research WorkshopThis course considers the social, cultural, economic, political, and art historical influences that define and re-define contemporary art and artists in the twenty-first century.
 First-year B.F.A. students will be introduced to art as a dynamic aesthetic, analytical, subjective and social form of expression, communication, thought and material production.
 A wide range of works and ideas and approaches will be explored taking a non- hierarchal approach.
 (4 credits)